zhouqiansolab/KSNP/README.md

 - gcc >= 6.4
 - htslib 1.15.1

+KSNP can be complied on Linux or MAC OS.
 Before KSNP installation, keep sure the dependency htslib has been correctly installed.
 If it is not in default system path, please add its directory to environmental variable `LD_LIBRARY_PATH`.